jaekim24/mower-T9000/README.md

 # MOWER-T9000
 - A sub species of the Terminators, mower T9000, which it will mow your lawn for you

+#CURRENT ISSUE
+- the motor esc uses nano 1's TX
+- MPU6050 uses nano 2's A4,A5,GND,and 5V

 # CURRENTLY WORKING ON
 - Getting the two nanos to talk to each other to use the z coordnates to keep the mower straight
 - how to use the xyz coords to move the mower with the sabertooth